 Like IBS, Crohn’s disease is also a type of Inflammatory Bowel Disease, i.e. it causes inflammation in the digestive tract lining, including the stomach and intestines.
 This inflammation worsens with overeating, eating spicy foods, or eating before bed; often manifesting as abdominal pain.

 Other symptoms of Crohn’s include unexplained weight loss and extreme fatigue.
 It is most common in people between 15-35.
+If the situation becomes too intense, consider consulting a gastroenterologist in Karachi for treatment.

 5-Stomach or Intestinal Ulcers: